 Berroco’s Remix (a worsted weight yarn) and Remix Light (a DK weight yarn) were perfect for this pattern.
-Not only do I love the blend of linen, silk, cotton, acyrlic and nylon; but the nubby and soft light weight yarn is also machine washable!
+Not only do I love the blend of linen, silk, cotton, acrylic, and nylon; but the nubby and soft lightweight yarn is also machine washable!
 SCORE!
 An imperative for a blanket, to be sure.

 And Remix has an interesting story.
 This yarn is the result of garnetting discarded garments and fabric from the fashion industry throughout Europe.
 So the ‘remix’ name is quite appropros…it’s the recycling and remixing of discarded fabric to create this soft and tweedy yarn.
 That’s quite cool.

 I made two videos to explain the whole process.
 The first video shows the linen stitch for the knitted blanket body.
 The second video gives instruction on the crochet edge and tassels.

 For the first, linen stitch video I also show the tips I use to stay on pattern and to bind off in pattern

 For those of you new to crochet, I hope that the second video will be helpful as I tried to show specific steps in the process.

 I am definitely keeping this blanket for our home, but have already received a request…this is my kind of knit project to make and gift.
 And I imagine I will use the same yarns; I love how they knit up in this pattern.
 If you do plan to make this blanket as a gift, consider adding one of these care tags, detailing the yarn fiber content and washing instructions.

 If you dig this knit blanket pattern as much as I do, then bookmark this page or pin the following image for your future reference.

 Berroco was kind enough to send me the yarn I used in this project.
 Thanks, Berroco!